Sarath191181208/SortingFiles/README.md

 # About

-Sorts folders of certain types of files into respective folders
+Sorts certain types of files into respective folders

 # How to run?
 Run qt_ui.py to get a gui and select folder to sort the files